 We shared the route of the first 25km section, which will start south of Lincoln, near Waddington, and end near Ancaster, north of Grantham, during our online virtual customer engagement event in July last year.

 We have worked hard to keep disruption to a minimum but, to ensure the safety of our teams and of road users, traffic management will be in place at various points.
-Click here to see map showing the impacted areas.
+Click here to see a map showing the impacted areas.

 We will be using several techniques, so we are able to keep traffic flowing, including temporary two-way traffic lights and roads cones to section off small areas of a carriageway.